American writer Mark Twain once said, “Eat a live frog first thing in the morning and nothing worse will happen to you the rest of the day.”

 With the “Eat The Frog” method, you can not only beat procrastination but also get a lot more important stuff done and feel less overwhelmed.

-The “Eat The Frog” technique can be considered a productivity hack, as it’s one of the best time management strategies.
+The “Eat The Frog” technique is considered one of the best time management strategies.

 But how does it work?
 It’s quite simple!
 Identify the tasks that are your biggest priorities and the most dreadful to get done.
 These tasks are your “frogs.”